1 Talk to Your Veterinarian

 So what are your airline’s pet policies?

 We’ve rounded up the rules of the top domestic airlines here.
 Regulations change frequently, so for the most up to date information, ask your airline directly.
+International flights often have additional rules and regulations in place for pets, so call your airline ahead of time to ask about their specific requirements.

-Airport and Flight Safety: What to Know
+Air Travel Safety: What to Know

 Dogs Fly in the Cabin